Gwanda Lithium

 Coordinates-20.9389°, 29.0186°

-Gwanda Lithium Project is situated in the Mandihongola area of Matabeleland South Province, approximately 15 kilometers northwest of Kafusi Growth Point, within the Gwanda District.
-The project is operated by Dinson Mining Investments, a subsidiary of the Chinese conglomerate Tsingshan Holdings Group
+Gwanda Lithium Project is situated in the Mandihongola area of Matabeleland South Province, approximately 15 km northwest of Kafusi Growth Point, within the Gwanda District.
+The project is operated by Dinson Mining Investments, a subsidiary of the Chinese conglomerate Tsingshan Holdings Group.

 Ownership